 - Open a Puerto Rico subsidiary, tracking the percentage of revenue and expenditure the entity generates, and taxing its share of the overall business income under the Export Services tax exemptions

-- Launch a new business in Puerto Rico that fulfills the Export Services requirements
+- Launch a new business in Puerto Rico that fulfills the Export Services requirements – this is a great option for current residents as well as newbies to the island!

 Act 60 Export Services Application Fees